USEPA/EPA_MOVES_Model/docs/CommandLineMOVES.md

 ## Running MOVES

 A MOVES run can be launched from the command line.
 This method assumes that you have previously built a RunSpec (and any required input databases) using the GUI.
-Note that MOVES does not perform all of the same error checks before starting a run when launched from the command line as it does when launching from the GUI, so it is important to ensure that you do not have any errors in your RunSpec or input databases before starting a run using this method.

-### Launching MOVES master
+### Launching a MOVES run

 The following command starts a MOVES run: